margajdon/reproduction-FAIRCAL/README.md

 ## Figures and Tables

 The notebooks that were used to generate the tables and figures used can be found in the notebooks folder.

+## Notes about important files

+**run_all.py**: Contains an all-in-one function to create the data, run the experiments and save the outputs

+**generate_embeddings.py**: Contains the FacenetEmbeddingGenerator, WebfaceEmbeddingGenerator and ArcfaceEmbeddingGenerator classes used to generate the embeddings from the image dataset using the Facenet, Facenet-Webface and Arcface model respectively

+**approaches.py**: The main class in this file is the ApproachManager which is used to run the different approaches (Baseline, FairCal, FSN, Agenda, FairCal-GMM, Oracle).
+The ApproachManager class inherits from AgendaApproach and FtcApproach methods that are specific to the Agenda and FTC approaches respectively.

+**csv_creator.py**: File used to generate csv templates and manage dataframes.